Ullage in wine: How important is it? – ask Decanter

 ‘In a restaurant setting, it’s a risk that’s worth taking, because we are happy to open another bottle if the first is not right.’

-‘If the fill level is much below the bottom of the neck of a Bordeaux bottle, I’d think twice before buying it,’ he said, echoing the Christie’s analysis above.
+‘If the fill level is much below the bottom of the neck of a Bordeaux bottle, I’d think twice before buying it,’ said Walls, echoing the Christie’s analysis above.

 ‘Burgundy bottles are a little harder to gauge due to their gradually tapering shape.’